UBC-MDS/dsci-522-group-23/README.md

 ### Regenerate the artifacts (datasets, figures, tables, etc) in the analysis

-Make sure you are in the root directory of the project, then run these Python scripts sequentially in this order:
+Make sure you are in the root directory of the project (`work` directory of the Docker notebook), then run these Python scripts sequentially in this order, **using a Jupyter Lab terminal GUI**:

 ```bash
 python scripts/download_data.py \